-Let's imagine that you are floating in the water in a prone position, with legs straight and toes pointed.
-To execute the kick, you alternately kick downward with one leg, a little bit like kicking a soccer ball, while you move the other leg upward, and vice versa.
+Let's imagine that you are floating in the water in a prone position, with your legs extended and feet pointed.
+To flutter kick, alternate kicking downward with one leg, a bit like kicking into a ball, while moving the other leg upward, and vice versa.

-At the start of the downbeat, the downward movement starts from your hip.
-You slightly flex your knee while the water pressure pushes your foot in an extended position (plantar flexion).
-At the end of the downbeat, you extend your knee.
+Start the downward movement from your hip.
+Slightly flex your knee while moving downward.
+The water pressure pushes your foot in an extended position.
+Straighten your knee at the end of the downward movement.

-During the upbeat, the water pressure will extend your leg and push your foot in an intermediary resting position.
+Now during the upward movement, the water pressure will extend your leg and push your foot in a half-flexed position.

 The propulsive phase of the kick occurs during the first half of the downbeat.

-The following video demonstrates our exercises which are described further below:
+The following video shows the swimming drills described below:

-- Repeat the previous exercise but now put your head in the water so that it is in line with your body.
-Try to get as horizontal as possible and feel how the kick supports your legs.
-Stop when you need to breathe.
+- Repeat the previous exercise but now put your head in the water so it is in line with your body.
+Try to get as horizontal as possible and feel how you can use a lighter kick to float.
+Stop kicking when you need to breathe.

-- Repeat the previous exercise but now try this: as your body gets horizontal, feel how you need to hold onto the edge of the pool less and less to support your body.
-Try to get balanced up to the point where you only hold onto the edge with your finger tips.
-Then release your hold.
-Keep on kicking and feel how you are floating in perfect balance.
-Congratulations!
-You can now flutter kick and have learned an important skill which is horizontal balance.
+- Repeat the previous exercise but now try this: as your body gets horizontal, feel how you need to hold onto the pool edge less and less to support your body.
+Try to become so balanced you only need to hold onto the edge with your fingertips.
+Then let go.
+Keep kicking and feel how you are floating in perfect horizontal balance.

-- Push of the wall in a streamlined position: Your arms are extended overhead and your hands are on top of each other.
+- Push of the wall in a streamlined position: Your arms are extended forward and your hands are on top of each other.
 Your head is aligned with your torso.
-Try to get balanced like in the previous exercise and glide as far as possible.
+Try to become balanced, as you practiced in the previous exercises, and try to glide as far as possible.

 - Repeat the previous exercise, pushing off the wall and gliding in a streamlined balanced position.
-During the glide, start to flutter kick to maintain momentum.
+Start to flutter kick while gliding to maintain momentum.
 Continue to kick and maintain balance until you need to breathe, then stop.

-- Grab a kick board and hold it with your arms extended overhead.
-Assume the same horizontal position like before and use the kick for propulsion.
-Keep the head above the water.
+- Grab a kickboard and hold it in front of you with your arms extended.
+Assume the same horizontal position as before and use the kick for propulsion.
+Keep your head above water.
 Do short repeats.

-- Repeat the previous exercise but now keep your head in line with your body and your face in the water.
-When you need to inhale, lift your head up, then put it back into the water to exhale.
-This exercise is easier on your legs but harder on your lungs than the previous one.
+- Repeat the previous exercise but now keep your head in line with the body and the face down.
+Raise your head to inhale, then drop your face in the water and exhale slowly while kicking.
+This exercise is easier for your legs because you are balanced, but harder on your lungs because breathing is restrained.

-- The power in the kick comes from the hips, not from the knees.
+- The power in the kick comes from your hips, not from your knees.
 Your knees should only bend slightly during the downbeat.
 Think flutter kick, not bicycle kick!

-- If your hips and legs still have the tendency to drop while flutter kicking, it could be that your upper body is too high in the water.
-Try to increase the downward pressure on your head and chest.
-The buoyancy of your lungs should let your legs and hips come up.
+- If your hips and legs still drop while flutter kicking, it could be your upper body is positioned too high in the water.
+Increase the downward pressure on your chest and head.
+Your body should behave like a seesaw and your legs should rise.